Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local

-where coupling constants $h_n$ must be positive or negative real number, excepts for $h_{n_0} >0$ because of the stability condition and the powers of $N$ ensure the existence of the $1/N$ expansion -- see \cite{ZinnJustinReview} and subsection \ref{largeN}.
-The \textit{random} potential $U_{J,K}({\bm x})$ contain the disorder effects:
+where the coupling constants $h_n$ can be arbitrary real numbers, except for $h_{n_0} > 0$ due to the stability condition.
+The powers of $N$ ensure the existence of a $1/N$ expansion (see \cite{ZinnJustinReview} and Section \ref{largeN}).
+The \textit{random} potential $U_{J,K}({\bm x})$ captures the disorder effects:

-where: \begin{itemize} \item $K_{ij}$ are the entries of a $N\times N$ symmetric random matrix, distributed accordingly with a Gaussian orthogonal law with finite variance $\sigma$ and zero means. \item $J_{i_1\cdots i_p}$ are the component of some symmetric Gaussian random tensor with rank $p$ and size $N^p$, such that:
+where: \begin{itemize} \item The elements $K_{ij}$ are the entries of an $N\times N$ symmetric random matrix drawn from the Gaussian Orthogonal Ensemble (GOE), with zero mean and variance $\sigma/N$. \item The elements $J_{i_1\cdots i_p}$ are the components of a symmetric Gaussian random tensor of rank $p$ and size $N^p$, such that:

 \end{itemize}